Brief History of the Milton Fire Company

 The company continued to expand the alerting system as well, adding more sirens, and in 1964, the first Plectron Home Alerting System.
 The Plectrons were activated and the Fire Company dispatched by Police Headquarters, with a base station at the Firehouse as well.
 In 1965, an additional 1 3/4 acres of land was purchased, bringing the total property area of 2 3/4 acres, for use as a training ground, parking, and any possible expansion.
 The mortgage was paid off in 1969, however, a new mortgage was obtained in 1974 for a complete remodeling of the Firehouse.

 In 1976 a large parade was sponsored by the company, celebrating 40 years of service.
 Parades have also been hosted in 1986, and 1996, all of which were attended by many local and out of area departments.
-The Fire Company has also attended many parades in other townships, and collected quite an array of trophies for our shelves, in both marching and truck competition categories.
+The Fire Company has also attended many parades in other townships, and collected quite an array of trophies for our shelves, in both marching and truck competition categories, the team even got a flatbed truck rental to travel.

 In 1976 with the township continuing to expand, a substation was added on Cozy Lake Road, which can house two trucks.
 In 1979 a new Continental Pumper was added to the fleet, and in 1983, another Hahn Pumper to replace the ’59 LaFrance.
 1986 saw the replacement of the Ford/LaFrance Tanker with a new Mack, which carries 3000 gallons of water, twice the capacity of the older vehicle.